Here's everything you need to know about ransomware - KRDO

 “This outage could be criminal maintenance, planned retirement, or, more likely, the result of an offensive response to the criminal enterprise — we don’t know,” said Steve Moore, chief security strategist at the cybersecurity firm Exabeam.

-Dmitri Alperovitch, co-founder of the cybersecurity firm CrowdStrike, hypothesized that western governments may be pressuring internet infrastructure companies not to complete web browser requests for REvil’s sites.
+Dmitri Alperovitch, chairman of the think tank Silverado Policy Accelerator and co-founder of the cybersecurity firm CrowdStrike, hypothesized that Western governments may be pressuring internet infrastructure companies not to complete web browser requests for REvil’s sites.
+(Alperovitch no longer works at CrowdStrike.)

 Drew Schmitt, principal threat intelligence analyst at GuidePoint Security, cautioned that while an inability to connect to REvil’s sites may be a potential indicator of law enforcement involvement, it doesn’t prove it conclusively.